enricocid/Music-Player-GO/README.md

 # Contributing

 Thank you for considering contributing to Music Player GO!
 We welcome contributions from the community to help improve and grow this project.
-Below are some guidelines for front and backend contributions.
-If you would like to contribut towards translations, please see the above [Translations](#translations) section.
+Below are some guidelines for front and back end contributions.
+If you would like to contribute towards translations, please see the above [Translations](#translations) section.

 ### How to Contribute